Grizzly bear: Ursus arctos

-Brown bears originated in Eurasia and traveled to North America approximately 50,000 years ago, spreading into the contiguous United States about 13,000 years ago.
-The genome of the grizzly bear was sequenced in 2018 and found to be 2,328.64Mb (mega-basepairs) in length, and contain 30,387 genes.
+Brown bears originated in Eurasia, and first migrated to North America between 177,000 BP ~ 111,000 BP.
+Most grizzly bears belong to this initial population of North American brown bear (clade 4), which continues to be the dominant mitochondrial grouping south of subarctic North America.
+Genetic divergences suggest brown bears first migrated south during MIS-5 (~92,000 - 83,000 BP) upon the opening of the ice-free corridor, with the first fossils being near Edmonton (26,000 BP).
+Other mitochondrial lineages appear later- the Alexander and Haida Gwaii archipelagoes have an endemic lineage, which first appears around 20,000 BP.
+After a local extinction in Beringia ~33,000 BP, two closely related lineages repopulated Alaska and northern Canada from Eurasia after the Last Glacial Maximum (>25,000 BP).

 In the 19th century, the grizzly was classified as 86 distinct species.
-However, by 1928 only seven grizzly species remained, and by 1953, only one species remained globally.
+By 1928 only seven grizzly species remained, and by 1953, only one species remained globally.
 However, modern genetic testing reveals the grizzly to be a subspecies of the brown bear (Ursus arctos).
 Biologist R.L.
 Rausch found that North America has but one species of grizzly.
 Therefore, everywhere it is the "brown bear"; in North America, it is the "grizzly", but these are all the same species, Ursus arctos.